jiachenyee/SingaporeKit/README.md

 # `@Singapore`
-SingaoreKit makes it easy to use Singapore government data within your SwiftUI projects.
+SingaporeKit makes it easy to use Singapore government data within your SwiftUI projects.
 Using the `@Singapore` property wrapper, you can retrieve real-time government data from [data.gov.sg](https://data.gov.sg/datasets?formats=API).

 ## using `@Singapore`
 Use the `@Singapore` property wrapper to retrieve any [data.gov.sg real-time API](https://data.gov.sg/datasets?formats=API) value.